insight-infrastructure/terraform-aws-mattermost/README.md

 ## Features

 This module sets up a mattermost server on AWS with SSL.
+Be sure to change the `vars.yaml.example` with own secure passwords and change reference per example

 ## Terraform Versions